charikova/ITP2_project/README.md

 Notice, that each inherited document should have "type" attribute that will be used as a name for creation this kind of document.
-## Document Copy
-     class DocumentCopy(models.Model):
-          """
-          copy object which is created when user check out document
-          """
-          doc = models.ForeignKey(Document, blank=True, default=None, on_delete=models.CASCADE) # link to document which is checked out
-          checked_up_by_whom = models.ForeignKey(User, blank=True, default=None, on_delete=models.CASCADE) # link to holder
-          level = models.PositiveIntegerField(default=1)
-          room = models.PositiveIntegerField(default=1)

-Every time user check out document - new copy object is created.
-Basicly it is not a document, it is an object that keeps links to particluar document and to holder of this document.
-Also DocumentCopy keeps other data like level, room, time it was checked out, etc.
 ## Users(Patrons)
 We are using <a href="https://docs.djangoproject.com/en/2.0/topics/auth/">built-in user interface</a> provied by django framework.
 Unfortunately django doesn't provide possibility to add extra fields for users
 (such as status, phone number, etc).
 Thus we use user profile model: